wins-m/tickets_/content/tickets/Attack-on-a-China-Mission.md

 ---
-title: "Attack on a China Mission (1900)"
+title: "Attack on a China Mission"
+year: 1990
 date: "2025-06-01"
 theaters: ["Jellyfin"]
 ---